-If this is the first interaction your client has with your brand and it is a poor experience, this is not a great start to the relationship.
+As a first interaction with your brand, this is not a great start to the relationship.

-Client onboarding can also be very demanding from a resource point of view.
+Client onboarding can be very demanding on valuable resources.
 In fact, the number of people working in compliance as a function is growing year by year, and the costs are spiralling.
-For example, when HSBC was fined a $1.9 billion fine in 2012 for failure to prevent money laundering by Latin American drug cartels and facilitating trading with sanctioned countries (source).
-After the fine, HSBC tried to improve it’s compliance processes and they ended up employing an additional 5,000 new staff members to spot suspicious activity.
+For example, following the fine of $1.9 billion applied to HSBC in 2012 – for failure to prevent money laundering by Latin American drug cartels and facilitating trading with sanctioned countries (source) – they tried to improve their compliance processes and ended up employing an additional 5,000 new staff members to spot suspicious activity.

 In this new digital environment, clients expect a seamless onboarding journey and their patience for the time-consuming nature of traditional onboarding processes is fading fast, giving clear danger signs to firms who are not moving their processes forward.

-Many companies are now delving into their client’s needs and implementing customer onboarding solutions that involve leveraging tools like NorthRow to automate the collection and verification of the clients’ identity quickly.
+Many companies are now delving into their client’s needs and implementing customer onboarding solutions that involve leveraging tools like NorthRow’s to automate the collection and verification of the client’s identity quickly.

 Today’s developers play an integral role in customer onboarding automation.
 Indeed, it is the responsibility of the developers to turn customer onboarding automation from a mere concept into a working reality that actually enhances the client experience.